hapax/hapax.github.io/assets/benford.md

 things we have seen before.
 We can even use these data points to generate subestimates by geometric averaging.

-For instance, if $e^Z$ is the population of Chile, I could try factoring it into number of provinces $e^X$ multiplied by the average number of people per province $e^Y$.
-But this is likely to *increase* the error, since I know less about provinces of Chile than I do about countries in general.
-I should stick to what I know.
 I'm not sure there is any particularly good rule of thumb for when to factor.
 A simple one, however, is as follows: try generating over- and underestimates for the factors and the product.